robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-py/sample-overview.md

     )
 ```

-**STEP 3**: Send the chat message history to the OpenAI Assistants API and process the response:
+**STEP 3**: Send the chat message history to the OpenAI Assistants API and process the response.

 ``` python title="openai_assistants.py"
 run = self.openai.beta.threads.runs.create_and_poll(